jejune86/Chess-Tutor/README.md

 ## Introduction

 Chessgame against AI.
-It uses python chess and pygame library.
-On the right side of screen, it displays win rate of current board ang gives you a feedback about your move.
+It uses python chess and pygame library.On the right side of screen, it displays win rate of current board ang gives you a feedback about your move.
 You can get optimal move by AI by pressing Space bar.
 If you play wrong, you can undo/redo move.
 There are 25 levels of AI difficulty.
 If it is too hard or easy, adjust Ai difficulty.

 ## Getting Started